tshepang/blog/content/discovering Python @decorators.md

 +++

 There is a project at work where I needed to do the same action on various functions.
-It\'s basically a checkpoint system where I\'d write some state to a file, but only when all the functionality in the given functions executed successfully.
+It's basically a checkpoint system where I'd write some state to a file, but only when all the functionality in the given functions executed successfully.
 It was a one-line change but I thought it was a good excuse to create decorators for the first time in my life.